+Planar deformations are central in the mathematical study of models for nematic liquid crystals.
+A simple such model can be derived by assuming that the deformation depends on a single space variable $x$ and that the director field $\n$ in confined to the $x$-$y$ plane.
+In this case we can write the director as

-where $\mathbf{e}_x$ and $\mathbf{e}_y$ are the coordinate vectors in the $x$ and $y$ directions, respectively.
-That is to say the dynamics of the liquid crystal is described by some unknown function $\psi$, which represents the angle of the director field relative to the $x$-direction.
-In this case, the variational principle \eqref{eq:lap} reduces to \cite{saxton,hs1991,ghz1997}
+Geometrically, the molecules are lined up vertically on the $x$-$y$ plane, and at each column (located at $x$) $u(x,t)$ measures the angle of the director field to the $x$-direction.
+With the above simplifications, the variational principle \eqref{eq:lap} reduces to

-where $ \Pt = \R \times [0,T]$ with fixed $T>0$ , and the wave speed $c(\psi)$ given by
+where $ \Pt = \R \times [0,T]$ with fixed $T>0$ , and the wave speed $c(u)$ given by

-The form \eqref{eq:main} is the standard form of the nonlinear variational wave equation considered in the literature.
+Initially considered by Hunter and Saxton \cite{saxton,hs1991}, \eqref{eq:main} is the simplest form of the nonlinear variational wave equation \eqref{eq:euler} studied in the literature.